 Much of economics, and especially the study of firms, is predicated on the assumption that firms maximize profits.
 Motivating the assumption, Friedman (1953) contends that investors will discipline firms that do not at least mimic profit-maximizing behavior.
 Investor's interests, however, may be complicated by investments in competing firms.
-If firm decision-making is an expression of investor interests, and powerful investors have stakes in competing firms, then we should expect the firm not to behave competitively, but instead to put a nonzero profit weight on the competing firm's profit when they make strategic decisions.
-This idea, that large, diversified owners imply nonzero profit weights among ostensibly competing firms, is the common ownership hypothesis.
+If firm decision-making is an expression of investor interests, and powerful investors have stakes in competing firms, then we might expect the firm not to behave competitively, but instead to put a nonzero profit weight on the competing firm's profit when they make strategic decisions.
+This idea, that large, diversified owners imply nonzero profit weights among ostensibly competing firms, is the "common ownership hypothesis."

 The theoretical framework of the common ownership hypothesis was first articulated in Rotemberg (1984), but it has recently become the subject of a lively public policy debate thanks to empirical work suggesting that the growth of large, diversified common owners may have caused prices to increase among banks and airlines (Azar et al., 2016, 2018).
-Contemporaneously, Eekhout and De Loecker (2017) argue that markups, economy-wide, have sharply increased since 1980, and list common ownership as a potential culprit.
-This line of argument could go so far as to implicate common ownership in macro-level phenomena such as declining labor share and investment, the productivity slowdown, and diminished "dynamism" (Gutiérrez and Philippon, 2016).
+Contemporaneously, Eekhout et al. (2018) argue that markups, economy-wide, have sharply increased since 1980.
+Combining these lines of work could go so far as to implicate common ownership in macro-level phenomena such as declining labor share and investment, the productivity slowdown, and diminished "dynamism" (Gutiérrez and Philippon, 2016).